sanskrit/raw_etexts_english/blogs/manasataramgini/2018-06-19_residues-of-squares-sequence-curiosities-and-parabolas-galore.md

 +++
-title = "Residues of squares, sequence curiosities and parabolasxa0galore"
+title = "Residues of squares, sequence curiosities and parabolas galore"

 +++
 **Squares and their residues**